 If you are looking for a wine tour in Frankfurt... you'll definitely need to rethink.
-Frankfurt has only one type of wine, called "Apfelwein" - in fact an apple cider, which some non-locals would claim requires an acquired palate.
+Frankfurt has only one type of wine, called "Apfelwein" - in fact an apple cider, which requires an acquired palate.
 For a proper German wine experience you will have to leave the Frankfurt city boundaries and visit the wine regions nearby - Rheingau and Rheinhessen.

 Here are 5 wine destinations within Rheingau and Rheinhessen that can be reached within an hour by train on a day wine trip from Frankfurt:

 1 Wine Village Hochheim - Rheingau

 For older generations the term 'Hock' stands for German whites as does 'Claret' for Bordeaux.
 Hock originates from the wine village of Hochheim in Rheingau - the origin of Queen Victorias favourite German wine.
 She visited in 1850 and ever since, 'Hock' relates to German white wines.

 Hochheim is 25 minutes by train from Frankfurt.
 Enjoy walking a tiny old town with half-timbered houses and baroque buildings.
 The most famous winery in Hochheim is Weingut Künstler (- call for appointment).
 But in Summer just drop by the wine-tasting stall 'Weinprobierstand' where the winemakers of Hochheim take turns pouring wines by the glass.

 Open from 11.00 on weekends - a perfect place to meet locals.